ovh/docs/pages/manage_and_operate/kms/quick-start/guide.en-ie.md

 ### Contact the KMS

-Communication with the KMS is only available via API during the beta period.
+Communication with the KMS, except for the key creation, is only available via API.

 Since the KMS is regionalized, you can access the API directly in its region: <https://my-region.ovh.com.net>